meghanmazer/2S03A4-1/README.md

 In order to run the code, clone or download the source, and in a terminal, `cd` into the folder, then run `make escher` or `make mcmaster`.
 This will only work if you have `make` and `gcc` installed.
 The program will take around 15 minutes to run, and will generate the output file at the end.

+Please note that you can also run `make fireball`, but please be advised that it will take several hours to complete, because it is a larger image with more pixels to process.

 ### VIDEO

 As part of an extension for the project, we made a video showing the progress of the algorithm through the generations.

-I used a photo of the McMaster engineering fireball for the video.
-Unfortunately, I was unable to find the image to include in the repository.
+I used the included photo of the McMaster engineering fireball for the video.

-I included the command line arguments I used to generate the final image in the `makefile`.
-I also left the code for generating the frames of the video commented in the file `mutate.c`.
+As noted above, I included the command line arguments I used to generate the final image in the `makefile`.
+Modifications to the existing code were made to generate the frames.
+I left this code commented in the file `mutate.c`.

 I plan on uploading the video to Youtube.
 I will put a link to the video here once it is uploaded.